wirecardBrasil/moip-sdk-java-le/README.md

     )
 );
 ```
-> [:white_check_mark:](https://github.com/moip/moip-sdk-java/tree/master/src/test/java/br/com/moip/examples/OrderExamples.java) _Click in the icon for more order functional examples._
+> [:white_check_mark:](https://github.com/moip/moip-sdk-java/tree/master/src/test/java/br/com/moip/examples/OrderExamples.java) _Click on the icon for more order functional examples._
 > Read more about order on [API reference](https://dev.moip.com.br/v2.0/reference#pedidos-ec).

 ### 4. Create Payment
 Alright!
-Did you have all you need?
+Do you have all you need?
 So, lets pay this order. :moneybag:

 ```java
 Payment createdPayment = api.payment().create(new PaymentRequest()